CHWs Changing Outcomes in South Carolina

 In Year 1 (2021-2022), the pilot funded twenty-one (21) CHWs across 12 organizations located statewide, as well as three additional technical assistance providers.
 CCHA identified and selected these sites, provided ongoing technical assistance to support effective CHW models and data collection, oversaw project implementation, and coordinated communication between administrative and participating entities.

 Data captured in the initial 1-year period reflected over 2,500 patients served through nearly 5,000 separate encounters.
 CHWs provided a range of services, including, but not limited to: application assistance, referrals to support identified social determinants of health, vaccine scheduling, patient advocacy, community and patient relationship building, and health education.
-The first annual report will be provided by the CRPH evaluation team in early 2023.
+The first annual report was provided by the CRPH evaluation team in early 2023.

 Year 2